evidentlyai/evidently/docs/book/tracing/tracing_overview.md

 No, tracing is optional on the Evidently Platform.
 You can also upload datasets directly, especially for batch tabular data, or run evaluations on local datasets and send the results to the platform.

-However, tracing is particularly useful for tracking complex LLM chains.
-It allows you to see all execution flows, inputs, outputs, and intermediate steps like function calls.
+However, tracing is particularly useful for tracking complex LLM chains to see all execution flows.
 You can use tracing during experimental runs and in production, coupled with online evaluations.